-Most commercial grade lumber is chemically treated, and thus the sawdust or ashes should never go in the compost pile.
+Most commercial-grade lumber is chemically treated, and thus the sawdust or ashes should never go into the compost pile.
 The experts from Ware Disposal Co., Inc. say that wood ash is highly alkaline and when moist produces lye, neither of which is good for your compost pile.

 8. Human and Animal Waste